project-chip/connectedhomeip/examples/lock-app/nrfconnect/README.md

 Please refer to
 [this section](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_installing.html#updating-the-repositories)
 in the user guide to learn how to update nRF Connect SDK repository.
+For example to checkout given `83764f` revision the following commands should be called:

+        # Phrase <nrfconnect-dir> should be replaced with an absolute path to nRF Connect SDK source directory.
+        $ cd <nrfconnect-dir>/nrf

+        $ git fetch origin

+        # Number `83764f` can be replaced with the desired revision number.
+        $ git checkout 83764f

+        $ west update

 <a name="configuring"></a>